 People are also missing the fact that automation is good news for businesses and workers.
 It is not going to replace every job, but it is going to change ‘work’ … for the better, so the human resources we do have can work smarter.

 There are possible uses of machine learning techniques in every workplace where tasks are repetitive, systematic and rule-based.
-Paper pushing, bureaucratic sludge and red tape is exactly the sort of stuff makes work so onerous for many.
+Paper pushing, bureaucratic sludge and red tape is exactly the sort of stuff makes work so onerous for so many.
 By minimising these morale drains and productivity impediments, the HR emphasis will increasingly shift from the ‘resource’ to the ‘human’.
 It’s a nice parallel that with automation your people will be empowered to be more autonomous.

 7 Tasks Ripe for Automation in Your Business

 Whether it is worth the upfront investment to automate IT tasks in a new system is a fairly simple calculation.
 First, you work out how much a certain task is currently costing: Total Task Time In Hours x Wage of Staff Performing it.
-Then work out whether investing in a solution pays off within in a 2 to 5 year window.
+Then work out whether investing in a solution pays off within in a 2 to 5-year window.
 If yes, ask a digital developer for a quote (make sure they include ongoing support).

 To get you thinking on the automation track, here are 7 tasks that could be ripe for automation in your organisation: